jizh4220/time_series_AFib_classify/xinio/heartkit_EfficientNetV2/README.md

 The arrhythmia models utilizes a variation of [EfficientNetV2: Smaller Models and Faster Training](https://arxiv.org/abs/2104.00298) that is adapted for 1-D time series data.
 The model is a 1-D CNN built using [MBConv](https://paperswithcode.com/method/inverted-residual-block) style blocks that incorporate expansion, inverted residuals, and squeeze and excitation layers.
 Furthermore, longer filter and stride lengths are utilized in the initial layers to capture more temporal dependencies.

+You can refer to [notebook](./notebook/efficientNet.ipynb) for the EfficientNetV2 definition code blocks and [notebook](./notebook/model_architecture.ipynb "Interactive Visualization of Model Architecture") for the trained model architecture from keras.

 ### Preprocessing

 The models are trained directly on single channel ECG data.
 No feature extraction is performed other than applying a bandpass filter ([1, 30]) to remove noise followed by downsampling.
 The signal is then z-normed.
 We also add a small epsilon value to the standard deviation to avoid division by zero.